-Backing up about a year ago, a gentleman named Jamie Turko from Destiny River Adventures contacted Fish’n Canada to see if we would be interested in filming a Salmon show in Campbell River BC.
+About a year ago, a gentleman named Jamie Turko from Destiny River Adventures contacted Fish’n Canada to see if we would be interested in filming a Salmon show in Campbell River, British Columbia.
 He guaranteed us this would be different from anything we had shot in the past.
-Of course, we were all ears with a definite perked interest.
+Our interest was definitely piqued; we were all ears.

-Once Jamie gave us the “adventure” aspect of what Destiny does, we were immediately sold.
+Once Jamie explained to us the “adventure” aspect of what Destiny does, we were immediately sold.

-Jamie and his crew take outdoor adventurers to an access point up the Campbell River via a bus, they drop in white water rafts, the clients then load into the rafts enjoying the spectacular scenery of the upper Campbell.
-Now so far it sounds nice and all but honestly a person can pretty much find a river rafting trip wherever there’s fast water.
-The difference with Destiny River is once you are finished with the “oohs and aahs” viewing the scenery, the next step is to jump into the river wearing a wetsuit, lifejacket, snorkel and mask, and then literally go swimming with tens of thousands of Salmon!
+Jamie and his crew take outdoor adventurers to an access point up the Campbell River via a bus, then they drop in whitewater rafts, and the clients then load into the rafts to enjoy the spectacular scenery of the upper Campbell.
+So far it sounds nice and all but, honestly, a person can pretty much find a river rafting trip wherever there’s fast water.
+The difference with Destiny River is once you are finished with the “oohs” and “aahs”, the next step is to jump into the river wearing a wetsuit, lifejacket, snorkel and mask, and go swimming with literally tens of thousands of Salmon!

-Ang and Pete have done their share of scuba diving, snorkeling and white water rafting so in order to impress them, one needs to be on the top of their game with something out of the ordinary.
-Long story short, they were more than impressed.
-The reality is, any person that can swim just out of arms reach from wild gorgeous river-run Salmon, can’t help but be impressed.
+Ang and Pete have done their share of scuba diving, snorkelling, and whitewater rafting, so in order to impress them, one needs to provide something truly out of the ordinary.
+In this case, they were more than impressed.
+The reality is any person that has the opportunity to swim just out of arms reach from wild, gorgeous, river-run Salmon, can’t help but be impressed.

-Of course our boys didn’t just go out west for a rafting/snorkeling tour.
-With that many fish in the river… next was fish’n time!
+Of course, our boys didn’t just go out west for a rafting/snorkelling tour.
+With that many fish in the river, next was fish’n time!

-The upper section of the Campbell where Pete and Ang snorkeled is a fly fishing only area.
-For Anglo it was a no-brainer since he’s done a fair share of fly fishing especially during his youth.
-Pete however… not so much.
-This would be his first time with a fly rod and reel (by the way he didn’t tell anyone until he landed his first fish).
+The upper section of the Campbell, where Pete and Ang snorkelled, is a fly fishing only area.
+For Angelo, it was a pretty simple task since he’s done his fair share of fly fishing, especially during his youth.
+For Pete, however: not so much.
+This would be his first time ever with a fly rod and reel.
+(By the way, he didn’t tell anyone this fact until after he landed his first fish.)

-“I’ve seen guys fly fish all my life so I knew the basics of what to do” said Pete “I started with short roll casts and eventually moved on to regular fly casting.
-Luckily by fishing all my life it was a pretty easy learning curve.
+“I’ve seen guys fly fish all my life so I knew the basics of what to do,” said Pete.
+“I started with short roll casts and eventually moved on to regular fly casting.
+Luckily, since I’ve been fishing all my life it was a pretty easy learning curve.
 My biggest concern was which side I needed the reel on!”

-Now you would think that with thousands upon thousands of Pink Salmon in the system, it would be as easy and cast strip and set the hook.
+You might think that with thousands upon thousands of Pink Salmon in the system, it would be as easy as cast, strip, and set the hook.
 Not so!
-Once the boys found the feeding fish, their next step was landing them.
-They lost loads of Pinks before finally starting to bank them.
-Once they found the right area with aggressively feeding fish, it was game on!
+The boys lost loads of pinks before finally starting to bank them.
+Once they found the right area with aggressively feeding fish, though, it was game on!

 NOT THE ONLY VISITORS TO THE CAMPBELL RIVER

-An added attraction to fishing the Campbell in the fall for Pinks is Black Bear encounters.
-At any given moment, Bears could and probably will come wandering along the river banks in search of an easy meal of fatty Salmon.
-As long as anglers let the bears know well in advance of a close encounter that they are present with the odd “hey Bear”, the animals will for the most part ignore humans and keep scrounging for an easy Salmon dinner… or breakfast… or lunch.
+An added attraction for those fishing the Campbell for pinks is the occasional Black Bear encounter.
+At any given moment, bears could, and probably will come wandering along the river banks in search of an easy meal of fatty Salmon.
+As long as anglers let the bears know that they are present well in advance of a close encounter, the animals will, for the most part, ignore humans and keep scrounging for an easy Salmon breakfast.
+Or lunch.
+Or dinner.

-There was one more thing that Ang and Pete wanted to try and that was to try and become members of the Tyee Club, an honor that not many have received.
+By the day’s end, the boys had more than enough Pink Salmon for a show.
+But there was one more thing that Ang and Pete wanted to try before leaving the area, and that was to become members of the Tyee Club, an honour that not many have received.

-Tyee fishing here is different.
+The Tyee fishing here is pretty strictly controlled.
 After signing up for the day’s attempt, fishing is done quietly in small, classic row boats.
 No motors are allowed in the Tyee pool.
 The rower will slip the boat into the currents and eddies of the pool, keeping a basic plug or spoon beating in the current.
-The angler must stay focused on the action of the lure as it is felt in the hand as much as being seen by the beating of the rod tip.
+The angler must stay focused on the action of the lure, as it is felt in the hand as much as being seen by the beating of the rod tip.